 Like many models in the Subaru family, the Impreza is a top safety pick for the Insurance Institute for Highway Safety (IIHS).
-It gets a good rating on all portions of the vehicle for crash-worthiness and a superior rating from IIHS for front crash prevention, so whether you’re avoiding trouble in the road or end up in an accident, everyone inside is well protected.
-Specific safety features include EyeSight Driver assist technology, which optimizes cruise control and sounds an alarm if you travel outside of your lane, as well as Pre-Collision Braking, blind-spot detection
+It gets a ‘good’ rating on all portions of the vehicle for crash-worthiness and a superior rating from IIHS for front crash prevention, so whether you’re avoiding trouble on the road or end up in an accident, everyone inside is well protected.
+Specific safety features include EyeSight Driver Assist technology, which optimizes cruise control and sounds an alarm if you travel outside of your lane, as well as Pre-Collision Braking, blind-spot detection

 2. Subaru Outback

 The IIHS gives the Outback similar ratings as the Impreza and it comes with all the same safety and driving features, making it a great choice if you just need a bit more room, especially in the trunk.
 Like all Subaru models, the Outback comes standard with all-wheel drive capability, so it’s also safer off road or in wintry or wet

 Another top IIHS safety pick, the Camry scores a G or a G plus rating for crash-worthiness.
 It’s also equipped with Toyota’s Star Safety System, which includes electronic brake-force distribution, anti-lock brakes, brake assist, stability control, and Smart Stop Technology.
 That all helps you keep the sedan on the road and you and your passengers safe.
 With 10 airbags, 3-point seat belts and LATCH options for child safety seats, everyone in the vehicle can remain secure.

 4. BMW 5 Series